-Web hosting services is the common name for committed or sharing hosting functions of a service or multiple services for customers.
-Web hosting services are commonly used for hosting websites, even if they can also mean delivering hosting services for photos, files, games, and similar content.
+Web hosting services is the common name for exclusive or sharing hosting tools of a service or various services for customers.
+Web hosting services are in most of the cases used for hosting websites, even if they could also mean triggering hosting services for photos, files, games, and similar content.
 Web hosting services are divided in four types:

-Shared web hosting: where a huge number of Internet sites are generally hosted on one server.
+Shared web hosting: where a large number of Internet pages are predominantly hosted on a single server.

-Dedicated web hosting: cases in which an entire server is rented and used for a single website
+Dedicated web hosting: cases in which one entire server is leased and booked for one Internet site

-Virtual private server hosting: a combination of the previously mentioned pair where a website is most of the time housed on its own virtual server, so that the website won’t be obstructed by the other clients’ sites.
+Virtual private server hosting: a mix of the previous pair meaning that an Internet site is generally hosted on its private virtual server, so that the site can’t be obstructed by the other customers’ websites.

-Cloud hosting: the case when a website owner contributes just for the system time and room occupied in the hosting.
+Cloud hosting: the case when a client contributes only for the system time and space volume occupied in the hosting.

 When you begin shopping for a good vendor that can offer you web hosting services, you have to make sure he or she offers plans for businesses of various sizes.
 You likewise want to invest in a professional package that can offer top-notch professional services for your company, not a vendor that only has experience and record in personal website hosting.